sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Remote: A SACM component located on an Endpoint different from the target endpoint conducts the collection task via interfaces available on the target endpoint, e.g. SNMP/NETCONF or WMI.

 : Observed: A SACM component located on an Endpoint different from the target endpoint observes network traffic related to the target endpoint and conducts the collection task via interpretation of that network traffic.

+Collector:

+: A piece of software that acquires information about one or more target endpoints by conducting collection tasks.
+A collector provides acquired information to SACM components in the form of collection results.
+A SACM component that consumes collection results may take on the role of a provider and publish the collection results in a SACM domain.
+(TBD: A collector may not be a SACM component and therefore not part of a SACM domain).

 Consumer: